Canoe camping in the Weerribben-Wieden

 Minimum age to participate is 14 years with an adult or 18 years without.
 We reserve the right to cancel any program with less than 24 hours notice due to changing weather conditions such as strong winds or thunderstorms.
 Please check your email for cancellation notices before arriving.
 We apologize for any inconvenience this may cause, but your safety and well-being is our top priority.

 Canoe camping trip prerequisites

-This canoe camping trip is suitable for intermediate and advanced paddlers with previous canoeing experience and a good level of fitness.
+This canoe camping trip is accessible for all paddlers with advanced canoeing skills and a good level of fitness.
 We will mostly be paddling on small canals and waterways but will have to cross some large bodies of water.
 Competence steering the canoe and good boat controle are advisable skills.
 You can expect up to 5-7 hours of paddling a day plus breaks.
+Level: Canoeing beginners

 - Drybag of 50L for your personal affairs